chrisdangnguyen/SEsalaries/README.md

-# README

 # MoneyTree
+MoneyTree is an appealing data visualization website that inform users of average software engineer salaries for multiple levels across popular metropolitan cities in the United States.
+User will have the experience to easily access and retrieve information through a click of a few buttons.

 [MoneyTree Live](https://chrisdangnguyen.github.io/moneytree/)

 ![home_page](home_page.png)

 ![home](home.gif)

-## Background

-MoneyTree is an appealing data visualization website that inform users of average software engineer salaries for multiple levels across popular metropolitan cities in the United States.
-User will have the experience to easily access and retrieve information through a click of a few buttons.

 ## Technologies